-This is the The Best Baba Ganoush recipe, a smoky Middle Eastern eggplant dip made with charred eggplant, tahini, lemon juice, and olive oil.
+This authentic Baba Ganoush recipe is a smoky Middle Eastern eggplant dip made with charred eggplant, tahini, lemon juice, and olive oil.

 Variation for Tahini-Free Version

 You can make a mayonnaise version that Adeena says will convert you for life.
 For a Mayo Baba replace the tahini with 3 tbsp of mayo, reduce the lemon juice to 1 tbsp and reduce the olive oil to 1 tbsp.

 Baba ganoush is easier to make from scratch than you might think!
 Cook the eggplant on the grill or broil it in the oven until the eggplant is slumped, and the skin is charred and blackened.
 Once the eggplant cools, discard the skin and seeds then chop the eggplant flesh by hand or use a food processor and mix into the tahini mixture.
 Chill in the refrigerator for an hour.
 Transfer to a serving bowl when ready to serve and drizzle with olive oil, and top with minced parsley.

 Baba ghanoush is excellent dipped in raw veggies like carrots, cucumber, and bell pepper.
 You can also eat it with pita bread, pita chips, or crackers.
 If you want a complete Middle Eastern meal, serve the baba ghanoush with Mediterranean Meatballs, Persian Turkey Kofta Kebabs, Air Fryer Falafel, or Grilled Chicken Shawarma.

 Yes, baba ganoush is healthy.
 The main ingredient is eggplant, which is low in calories and carbohydrates and high in fiber.
 It’s also a good source of vitamins and minerals like potassium and vitamin K. It’s also lower in calories than hummus since it’s mostly made of eggplant versus chickpeas.
 Baba ghanoush is vegan too.